ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 - thermo source maps
 - phase model definitions
 - solution-phase metadata
-- report groups
+- later, report groups
-- nonlinear descriptor definitions
+- later, nonlinear descriptor definitions
 - GUI/reporting metadata

 This package can be cached and reused by all black-box relations using